hyoban/rss-to-bot/readme.md

 ## USE

 1. Click `Use this template` to generate your own repository
-2. Copy and replace the RSS feeds in the `feeds.opml` file, you can export feeds from other readers
+2. Creat a new gist which should includes a `feeds.opml` (your rss feed), you can export one from other readers
 3. `Settings->Secrets->Actions->New repository secrets` to create:
     1. Telegram's robot token `TG_TOKEN`
     2. The id `TG_CHAT_ID` of your conversation with the bot